CodinGame/Contribute-Help/pages/basics/puzzles.md

 ## Test Cases and Validators

 Most puzzles work with a system of test cases: visible IDE tests to help you verify your code solve the given problem, and corresponding hidden tests, called _validators_ for the system to validate you solved the puzzle.
+[More details about test cases](/pages/technical/testcase.md)

 You solve these puzzles by passing all validators.
 Some puzzles (Code Golf, Optimization) will ask you to pass the tests _and_ to optimize a specific criterion, and you'll be then ranked against other players based on that criterion.